Saturday, August 30, 2025

 The brothers have an uncanny ability to be at the right place at the right time, like pulling over on the side of the road offering a ride just as an agent bursts forth from the underbrush, bloody and afraid of the things following close behind.
 Or they’re in just the right place at the right time to offer the target of an investigation a speedy escape.
 Either way, they take a person to exactly where they need to be.

 Those who drive the road have an uncanny ability to be close to unnatural events and those investigating them.
 Agents may notice themselves surveilled in this way.
 The Brotherhood can either be a help or hindrance, they are just as likely to give a lift to a mad cultist fleeing the Agents as they are to save an Agent from the lurch.
+But should a former member the Fate be involved, the Agents might find themselves witnessing a fortuitous car crash that incapacitates or kills their target, or perhaps a good old boy driving a beat up pick up truck takes his rifle off the rack and provides covering fire.

 The Brotherhood is not designed to be a main antagonist or a cult to be destroyed.
 Rather they are to serve as a sort of liminal plot device.
 Something to hint at some greater, unknowable design, something to add a sense of menace and mystery, something to haunt the background of a campaign and to serve the immediate needs of the plot to whatever ends the Handler might desire.